Vola (band): Origins (2006–2012)

 The band was formed by vocalist and guitarist Asger Mygind and some friends, and coalesced into a stable lineup in 2006.
 The band self-released their first EP, Homesick Machinery, in 2008, which featured Mygind, guitarist Niels Dreijer, bassist Jeppe Bloch, Martin Werner on keyboards and Niklas Scherfig on drums.
 A single, "Glasswork", was also released on 22 March 2010.

 After the first EP, there were some lineup changes, with Bloch and Scherfig replaced by Nicolai Mogensen and Felix Ewert, respectively.
 The new lineup recorded a second EP, Monsters, which was self-released by the band in 2011.
-This EP consists of four tracks characterised by a mix of progressive rock and djent styles, the latter of which was produced thanks to the use of seven-string guitars.
-The band went on a short five-date tour of their home country to promote the EP, after which Dreijer left the band, leaving them as a four-piece, with Mygind taking over sole responsibility for vocals and guitars, and Mogensen handling backing vocals when they play live.
+This EP consists of four tracks characterised by a mix of progressive rock and djent styles.
+The band went on a short five-date tour of their home country to promote the EP, after which Dreijer left the band, leaving them as a four-piece, with Mygind taking over sole responsibility for vocals and guitars, and Mogensen handling backing vocals when they played live.

 Inmazes (2015–2017)

 On 2 February 2015, VOLA self-released their first album Inmazes.
-A video was released for the first single, "Gutter Moon" in August 2016, the band having previously released a lyric video for "Starburn".
+A video was released for the first single, "Gutter Moon" in August 2016.
 The album was later given a physical release on 16 September 2016 by Mascot Label Group.
 According to Mygind the lyrical themes on Inmazes relate to entrapment:

 The album tries to capture this feeling of being trapped in mental mazes and not being able to fully experience happiness, basically.
 How is this struggle visualized in your own mind and how do your surroundings react to the behaviour caused by it.

 On 2 June 2017, the band released their October Session EP, featuring new acoustic versions of two songs from Inmazes ("Gutter Moon" and "Stray the Skies"), with a video being produced for the latter.

 To promote Inmazes, the band embarked on a European tour for the first time, supporting Katatonia on their Fallen Hearts Over Europe tour, alongside the Icelandic band Agent Fresco.
 Drummer Ewert was busy with other commitments and was therefore unable to take part in the tour, so the band hired Simen Sandnes from the band Arkentype as a temporary replacement.
 It was subsequently announced on 22 August 2017 that Ewert had amicably left the band on a permanent basis, to focus on other projects.
 His replacement was revealed to be the Swedish drummer Adam Janzi, who had previously played with The Drake Equation.